 - Automatic enrollment.
-Employers can automatically enroll employees in the company 401(k) or other sponsored plan.
-Participants can opt out of participation if they wish.
+Employers can automatically enroll employees in the company 401(k) or other sponsored plans.
+Participants can opt-out of participation if they wish.
 The purpose of automatic enrollment is to increase plan participation.

 - Catch-up contribution.
 The IRS allows people 50 and older to make contributions above the normal limit.
 This is a way to allow older workers to “catch up” on their retirement savings.